arielt/neut/README.md

 # Neut-chrome

-Lightweight Chrome extension that measures how fast your web pages are loading.
+Lightweight extension that measures how fast your web pages are loading.
 Good for low-power devices.
-Includes only network part of the base page load, without taking into consideration sub-resources or rendering by browser.
+Includes only network part of the base page load, without taking into consideration sub-resources or rendering in browser.

 Performance timing is not a precise science.
 Extension will show some hints when taken measurements can not be trusted: